jnhasard/meeting_times/README.md

     - 8:00-9:00
     - 9:00-10:00

-    I give them that he has free time in his calendar **from 8:00-10:00** to give that option to the client for him to decide one hour in that given timeframe
+    The API returns that they have free time in their calendar **from 8:00-10:00** to give that option to the client for him to decide one hour in that given timeframe.

-    Also restricted working hours from 8am to 8pm, I know real state agents may have showings on weekends or after a regular 9-5, at the end their customers are most probably working on those hours on weekdays.
+    I also restricted working hours from 8am to 8pm, I know real state agents may have showings on weekends or after a regular 9-5, at the end their customers are most probably working on those hours on weekdays.

 3. Identify if a specified day is not busy for an agent: